alters-mit/sticky_mitten_avatar/README.md

 *You* will need to develop solutions to handle cases like this.
 You can use the [`TaskStatus`](Documentation/task_status.md) return values to figure out why a task failed and [`FrameData`](Documentation/frame_data.md) to get the current state of the simulation.

+### "Objects are flying away / The avatar's mitten clipped through a held object / Physics is acting weird in general"

+These should be very rare but they tend to be glitches in the Unity physics engine that we can mitigate but not eliminate.
+If you encounter a severe glitch (such as objects falling through the floor), please create a GitHub issue and attach your controller code if possible.

+### "The simulation behaves differently on different machines / Physics aren't deterministic"

+We can't fix this because this is how the Unity physics engine works.

 ### "I can't navigate through the scene"

 There is no built-in navigation system in this API.
 You'll have to write one yourself.